BiaPyX/BiaPy-doc/source/tutorials/detection/brain_cell_detection.rst

 .. _cell_det_brainglobe:

-3D cell detection in whole-brain
+3D cell detection in whole-brain microscopy images
 --------------------------------

 This tutorial offers a step-by-step guide on detecting cells in large 3D brain images using Zarr.
 The same method can be used for H5 format images.
-You will use BiaPy for cell extraction, and `Brainglobe <https://brainglobe.info/index.html>`__ for visualization, assigning cells to brain regions, and performing statistical analysis.
-This tutorial not only links **Brainglobe** and **BiaPy** but also demonstrates how to use large Zarr images without the memory bottleneck that loading all the data into memory might cause.
+You will use BiaPy for cell extraction, and `BrainGlobe <https://brainglobe.info/index.html>`__ for visualization, assigning cells to brain regions, and performing statistical analysis.
+This tutorial not only links **BrainGlobe** and **BiaPy** but also demonstrates how to use large Zarr images without the memory bottleneck that loading all the data into memory might cause.

 .. figure:: ../../img/detection/3d_cell_detection_biapy_brainglobe.png
    :align: center